Reference (2022-23 NM Fishing Rules & Info, p. 14-16)

 Kokanee are land-locked sockeye salmon.
 Although not native to the Southwest, kokanee thrive in some of New Mexico’s deeper and colder plankton-producing lakes.
 In late fall, large schools of four-year-old kokanee gather to spawn and die.

 A popular method for catching kokanee is snagging, the intentional taking of fish by hooking the body rather than the mouth.
 Kokanee are the only fish that may be legally snagged, and only during Special Kokanee Snagging Season.
 If another species is caught by snagging, it must be immediately returned to the water.

 Each autumn NMDGF collects millions of kokanee eggs and milt to fertilize eggs and hatch fry.
-The young fry are used to stock Heron Lake, Navajo Lake, Abiquiu Lake, El Vado Lake and Eagle Nest Lake.
+The young fry are used to stock Heron Lake, Navajo Lake, El Vado Lake and Eagle Nest Lake.
 The success of these collection operations is essential to maintain vibrant and healthy fisheries for anglers to enjoy.
-As a result, Heron Lake and Willow Creek are closed October 1–November 10, and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and Willow Creek.
+As a result, Heron Lake, Willow Creek and designated no-wake areas at Navajo Lake have seasonal closings (see listing below), and no kokanee salmon may be in possession while fishing during these closures at Heron Lake and Willow Creek.

 Snagging Season Dates by Location

-Kokanee salmon – 12 per day – 24 in possession
+Bag Limit (during Special Kokanee Salmon Snagging Season) Kokanee salmon – 12 per day – 24 in possession.